Stan just found out that a friend has prostate cancer . Many men he knows have prostate problems. He’s worried that this might happen to him.

 Gaithersburg, MD 20898-8057

 Visit www.nihseniorhealth.gov , a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health and wellness information for older adults.
+This website has health and wellness information for older adults, including information about prostate cancer.
 Special features make it simple to use.
 For example, you can click on a button to make the type larger.

 National Institute on Aging

 U.S. Department of Health and Human Services